thomasmny/BuildSystem/README.md

 ## License

-This project is licensed under the [BSD 4-Clause License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE.txt).